priamai/HELK/README.md

 ![](docs/images/HELK-Design.png "HELK Infrastructure")

+# PRAECO

+[Introduction](https://github.com/johnsusek/praeco) is an alerting tool for Elasticsearch – a GUI for ElastAlert, using the ElastAlert API is a fork.

 # Goals

 * Provide an open source hunting platform to the community and share the basics of Threat Hunting.